firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-13:6">I will sing unto the LORD, because he hath dealt bountifully with me.</p>

-<p id="psa-14:1"><To the chief Musician, A Psalm of David.> The fool hath said in his heart, There is no God.
+<p id="psa-14:1">The fool hath said in his heart, There is no God.
 They are corrupt, they have done abominable works, there is none that doeth good.</p>

 <p id="psa-14:2">The LORD looked down from heaven upon the children of men, to see if there were any that did understand, and seek God.</p>